gjvnq/GoodArch/UI.md

  * Force a client server model for applications.
  * [Object browser](https://wiki.c2.com/?ObjectBrowser)?
  * What if applications merely provided "APIs" for the user to interact with?
+ * Separate the ideas of copying and cloning.
+Perhaps call it regular copy and entangled copy (i.e. hardlink).

 ## Mouse